Living in the Time of Dying

-These three visually rich videos (created and narrated by Michael Dowd) are a “crash course” in understanding the WHAT, WHEN, WHERE, WHY, and HOW of our global predicament, with special attention given to ecological overshoot, the rise and fall of civilizations, the religious roots of boom and bust societies, what is possible and what is futile, and how to live fully and love the life you live even at TEOTWAWKI: “The End Of The World As We Know It”.
+These three visually rich multi-media videos, created and narrated by Michael Dowd, are a “crash course” in understanding the WHO, WHAT, WHEN, WHERE, WHY, and HOW of our global predicament, with special attention given to ecological overshoot, the rise and fall of anthropocentric civilizations, the religious roots of such boom and bust (progress and regress) societies, what is still possible, what is truly futile, and how to live life fully and love the life you live even at TEOTWAWKI: “The End Of The World As We Know It”.
 (Youtube playlist)

 The first video, “COLLAPSE 101: THE INEVITABLE FRUIT OF PROGRESS” is a 75-minute distillation of decades of scientific and historical research into cosmic, biological, and human evolution, highlighting the key differences between pro-future (sustainable) cultures and anti-future (unsustainable) civilizations.
 Special attention is given to (A) the evidence regarding the rise and fall (boom and bust) of unsustainable civilizations, (B) what is inevitable, what is futile, and what is nourishing and meaningful given our predicament, and (C) why human-centered notions of “progress and development” have always (with no exceptions) resulted in societal and technological simplification (i.e., collapse).